telerik/ajax-docs/controls/upload/how-to/configure-the-ui-of-radupload.md

 ---
 title: Configure the UI of RadUpload
-page_title: Configure the UI of RadUpload | RadUpload for ASP.NET AJAX Documentation
+page_title: Configure the UI of RadUpload - RadUpload
-description: Configure the UI of RadUpload
+description: Check our Web Forms article about Configure the UI of RadUpload.
 slug: upload/how-to/configure-the-ui-of-radupload
 tags: configure,the,ui,of,radupload
 published: True